optuna/optuna/docs/source/tutorial/first.rst

 * **Study**: An optimization session, i.e., a set of trials.
 * **Parameter**: A variable whose value is to be optimized, e.g., ``x`` in the above example.

 In Optuna, we use study object to manage optimization.
-Method ``optuna.create_study`` returns a study object.
+Method :func:`~optuna.study.create_study` returns a study object.
 A study object has useful properties to analyze the optimization outcome.

 .. code-block:: python